stormyordos/CTF/write-ups/Hackfest 2021/lovecrypt/Offering.md

 ![img](https://cdn.discordapp.com/attachments/911345800116838420/911523796807192576/unknown.png)

-Although most of what is said on the webpage is fluff, two important informations are listed here:
+Although most of what is said on the webpage is fluff, two important pieces of information are listed here:

 * the encrypted form of the flag to enter (HF-{wpLDu8K0wq3HocSIx4bFi8agx53HvcKoxJLGi8eIxIXCpce0x7rFm8KsxKnCpcakx57Gr8ekxIXCtcKkwrrDow==})